7 Wedding Colour Palettes That Will Define 2026

 • Best for: Outdoor and garden ceremonies, farm weddings, vineyard receptions

-Picture a long wooden farm table with terracotta plates, an olive-and-eucalyptus garland running the full length, mustard napkins, and pillar candles in rustic holders.
-Every flower variety looks good against these tones — ranunculus, dahlias, dried grasses, you name it.
-This is the most forgiving palette to style, and it always looks intentional.
+Picture a long wooden farm table with terracotta plates, an olive-and-eucalyptus garland running the full length, mustard napkins folded in simple rectangles, and pillar candles in rustic holders down the centre.
+Every element connects back to the earth.
+This is the most forgiving palette to style because it has an inherent logic — if it looks like it could have come from a garden or a forest, it works.

 6. Tonal Browns — The 70s Revival